cmu-delphi/www-main/README.md

 #### Developing new blog content

+`/R/prepare.R` is the main R script that is used to setup R and install all dependencies needed to compile all Blog posts.
+So, if you use a new dependency don't forget to add it to this script.

 blogdown also has an integrated server `blogdown::serve_site()` which will render RMarkdown files on the fly and does a similar thing as `hugo server -D`